sundelinustc/IBMMA/README.md

 ---- Meta analysis section.
 There is an earlier version of the Meta-analysis in IBMMA (https://github.com/sundelinustc/ENIGMA_PTSD_MDD).
 The new version of meta-analysis will apply the algorithm similar to the released Mega-analysis.

 ---- Multiple methods of correction for multiple comparisons.
 Now, the default method is FDR whatever the data type is. pTFCE for voxel-wised NIFTI images and NBS for connection matrix will be added.

+---- Multiple data format.
+The current version is for the functional neuroimaging data (voxel-based images in *.nii.gz format or connectom-based matrix in .csv format) preprocessed by softwares such as HALFPIPE.
+The updated IBMMA version will have the ability to do analyses on any format of neuroimaging data, such as cortical thickness, surface area, and gyrification.

 ---- Measures module.
 The current IBMMA is designed for statistical analysis on data preprocessed by softwares such as HALFPIPE.
 A new module may be included to get measures (e.g., static and dynamic functional connectivity, community entropy) based on the preprocessed data and enter them to statistical modellings.